CrazyFedde/docs/commands.md

 #### Usage

-    .togglemodule <module> [channel|all] [on|off]
+    !togglecategory <category> <global> [status] - Changes the command category status for the whole server.
+    !togglecategory <category> <channel> [status] - Changes the command category status for the mentioned channel.

 #### Aliases

-    .tmod
+    !tcategory
+    !tcat

+<a name="LevelCommand"></a>
+### Toggle Level

+Toggles the leveling system on or off for the current server.
+When the leveling system is enabled users will slowly accumulate XP from being active in the chat and using commands, every minute the user is active they will receive 10-15 XP.

+The **general.manage_server** permission is required to run this command.

+#### Usage

+    !togglelevel - Toggles the level feature on/off

+#### Aliases

+    !tlvl

 <a name="UserIdCommand"></a>
 ### User ID

-Displays ID of the user who ran the command or the ID of the tagged user.
+Displays ID of the user who ran the command or the ID of the mentioned user.

 #### Usage

-    .userid [user]
+    !userid [user]

 #### Aliases

-    .uid
+    !uid

 <a name="UserInfoCommand"></a>
 ### User Info

-Displays information about the user who ran the command or the tagged user.
+Displays information about the user who ran the command or the mentioned user.
 This includes the users username, ID, roles, the date they joined the server, the date they created their account, and how many servers they're in (That Ava knows about).

 #### Usage

-    .userinfo [user]
+    !userinfo [user]

 #### Aliases

-    .uinfo
+    !uinfo

+<a name="VoiceKickCommand"></a>
+### Voice Kick

+Kicks the mentioned user from the voice channel they're currently connected to,

+The **general.kick_members** permission is required to run this command.

+> This action will be reported to any channel that has [modlogging](#modlog) enabled on the server.

+#### Usage

+    !voicekick <user> [reason] - Kicks the mentioned user with the given reason.

+#### Aliases

+    !vkick

 <a name="WelcomeCommand"></a>
 ### Welcome